laurent85v/archuseriso/readme.md

     #2          EFI FAT           Boot
     #3          Ext4|Btrfs|F2FS   Persistence

-#### Btrfs file system
+#### Btrfs filesystem

-For the Btrfs file system two subvolumes are created: `rootfs` and `home`.
+For the Btrfs filesystem two subvolumes are created: `rootfs` and `home`.
 The `rootfs` subvolume for root persistence and the `home` subvolume for home persistence.

 #### ZFS support

-Run `aui-build_zfs_packages` for building the ZFS package.
+Use the `--zfs-support` option.
+Using this option `aui-mkiso` will build the ZFS packages required for adding ZFS support to the iso image.

+Example:

+    sudo aui-mkiso --zfs-support xfce

+#### ZFS packages

+To build `zfs-utils`, 'zfs-linux` and `zfs-linux-headers` against current Arch Linux kernel, run:

+    sudo aui-buildzfs

+The builti packages may be installed on any Arch Linux system for adding ZFS support.

 Standard installation on usb drive
 ----------------------------------
 A standard installation on a usb drive can be performed.
-The live settings are removed except systemd journal that remains configured in volatile mode to limit disk I/O.
+The live settings are removed except systemd journal remaining configured in volatile mode to limit disk I/O.

 Synopsis: